vtexdocs/help-center-content/docs/announcements/en/weve-released-our-new-cross-selling-and-up-selling-apis.md

 author: 245tA425AIeioKAk2eaiwS
 slug: weve-released-our-new-cross-selling-and-up-selling-apis
 legacySlug: weve-released-our-new-cross-selling-and-up-selling-apis
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: We've released our Cross-Selling and Up-selling APIs to all our customers and partners.
+announcementSynopsisEN: 'We've released our Cross-Selling and Up-selling APIs to all our customers and partners.'
 ---

 We've released our Cross-Selling and Up-selling APIs to all our customers and partners.
 Using these sales techniques, you will be able to display in your showcase several offers with some simple API calls.